arbreezy/encbox/README.md

 decbox.py download an encrypted file(s) from your dropbox account and then decrypt it locally.

-TIP: your passwords *must* be the same for encryption and decryption
+TIP: your passwords *must* be the same for encryption and decryption.